Connecting to MariaDB Databases

 The parameters used to connect to a MariaDB database on your Opalstack server are:

-for remote connections from an external host (replace 'opalN' with your Opalstack server hostname, available on the control panel dashboard).
-Note that you must enable external access on your MariaDB database before you can make remote connections to your database. -
+• Host: localhost for local connections made directly on the server, or opalN.opalstack.com for remote connections from an external host (replace 'opalN' with your Opalstack server hostname, available on the dashboard dashboard).
+Note that you must enable external access on your MariaDB database before you can make remote connections to your database.

-- Database user name: your MariaDB database user name
+• Database user name: your MariaDB user name

-- Database user password: your MariaDB database user password
+• Database user password: your MariaDB user password

 Command line client